GEOS 101

 Max Enrollment: 30

 Prerequisites: Fulfillment of the Quantitative Reasoning (QR) component of the Quantitative Reasoning & Data Literacy requirement.
-Not open to students who have taken ASTR 120 or a 100-level GEOS course.
+Not open to students who have taken a 100-level GEOS course.

 Distribution Requirements: LAB - Natural and Physical Sciences Laboratory; NPS - Natural and Physical Sciences